-Since joining Cambridge Assessment I’ve researched a range of assessment topics including, construct validation, comparability, reliability, grading, standardisation of assessors’ judgements (in academic and vocational settings), grade descriptors, examiners’ cognition, context in examination questions, and the cognitive demand of examination questions.
-I also studied wider education and curriculum themes, such as, teaching approaches in A Level Chemistry and how ‘Application of Number’ teaching was organised in schools and colleges.
+Since joining Cambridge University Press and Assessment, I’ve researched a range of assessment topics including construct validation, comparability, reliability, grading, standardisation of assessors’ judgements (in academic and vocational settings), grade descriptors, examiners’ cognition, context in examination questions, and the cognitive demand of examination questions.
+I have also studied wider education and curriculum themes, such as, teaching approaches in A Level Chemistry and how ‘Application of Number’ teaching was organised in schools and colleges.

-Prior to joining Cambridge Assessment I researched the reliability of medics’ judgements when checking mammograms.
+Prior to joining Cambridge University Press and Assessment, I researched the reliability of medics’ judgements when checking mammograms.

 I am a Psychologist and an Associate Fellow of the British Psychological Society.
 I hold a MEd from University of Bristol and an MA from Cambridge University.
 For my PhD, which I obtained at the University of Derby, I investigated learning in healthcare degrees.
 The research drew from psychology, andragogy and curriculum theory.